 Nerve root compromise (i.e., WAD Grade III)

 Spinal surgery in the past 12 months; and

-History of any mental health conditions such as bipolar disorder, psychosis, schizophrenia, anxiety or severe depression
+Score of 10 or more on the Patient Health Questionnaire (PHQ-9)

 Not fluent in English.

 2.5 Study Measurements

 The following outcome measures will be assessed at baseline and at follow-up times after baseline randomization.
 Every attempt (within ethical guidelines) will be made to obtain outcome data, regardless of subject’s compliance with trial protocols.
 See study schedule below.